-- 5.1A.3 Develop a procedure to address fish flow operations throughout the migration season, if necessary. - 5.1A.4 Develop accounting procedures for the use of this water.
+- 5.1A.4 Develop accounting procedures for the use of this water.
 These procedures will be provided to the Council and other interested parties.
 Pending development and Council approval of new accounting rules, the provisions set out below (Section 5.1D) will continue to apply.
 All water supplies acquired under the measures below will be applied to the fish migration. - 5.1A.5 Manage water supplies for fish in accordance with the annual implementation plan.
 To assist the full range of stocks migrating in the Snake and Columbia rivers, every effort must be made to shape water stored for fish flow augmentation to the fullest extent practicable.
 Any proposed deviations from the implementation plan must be approved by the Fish Operations Executive Committee.